Observations in TNG: "The Nth Degree"

 Description TNG Other caps Comparison TNG to TNG-R Description TNG-R

 The ship's theater is a redress of Ten Forward.
-In this modification, the set first appeared in "Sarek".
+Notice how the overhead bar lights were incorporated into the rustic Cyrano de Bergerac set.
+The set first appeared as a theater or concert room in "Sarek".

 "The Measure of a Man"